 The user is responsible for the generator installation (except when specified by commercial agreement).
-WEG is not liable for damages to the generator, associated equipment and installation occurred because of:
+WEG is not liable for damages to the generator, associated equipment and

+- installation occurred because of:

 - Transmission of excessive vibration;

 - Poor installations;

 - Faulty alignment;

 - Improper storage conditions;

+Noncompliance with the instruct

 - Noncompliance with the instructions before start-up;

 - Incorrect electrical connections.